ohmycloud/website/rst/manual.rst

 ------------
 The ``fatal`` pragma is used to make the compiler output an error message with the given content.
-In contrast to the ``error`` pragma, compilation is guaranteed to be aborted by this pragma.
-Example:
+In contrast to the ``error`` pragma, compilation is guaranteed to be aborted by this pragma. 示例：

 .. code-block:: nim
   when not defined(objc):